wireapp/wire-server/docs/src/developer/developer/api-versioning.md

 some time after it has been upgraded to a version that emits events in the new format.
 Therefore, this has to be worked out on a case by case basis.

-More precisely: When a new version Q of a backend is released, some time after version N is dropped, *if* we can ensure that no version lower than N is running anywhere in production, and hasn't been for a time at least as long as the maximum event retention time, *then* we can drop the requirement for clients to be able to read events in the legacy format, *as long as they support only versions larger or equal to Q*.
+More precisely: When a new version Q of a backend is released, *if* we can ensure that no version lower than N is running anywhere in production, and hasn't been for a time at least as long as the maximum event retention time, *then* we can drop the requirement for clients to be able to read events in the legacy format, *as long as they support only versions larger or equal to Q*.

 ### Example timeline